German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 Practice German Cases: Quizzes & Tools

-Understanding the theory is essential, but using the right case automatically requires consistent practice.
-Here are all the resources on this site to help you master cases in the German language:
+Understanding the theory is essential, but using the right case automatically takes practice.
+Here is everything on this site to help you master cases:

-Mastering der, die, and das is the foundation for using case endings correctly.
-Without knowing the noun gender, you cannot choose the right case form.
+Mastering der, die, das is the foundation for every case ending — without the gender, you can’t choose the right form.
+The Article Trainer makes it automatic with 1,000+ nouns, rule explanations, and spaced repetition.

 More Quick Checks